toUpperCase78/formula1-datasets/README.md

 ## IMPORTANT!

-_If you'd like to use these datasets and wish to perform your own analyses in your works, please inform me via e-mail and don't forget to put a reference to this repo._ **Thank you in advance...**
+_If you'd like to use these datasets and wish to perform your own analyses in your works, please don't forget to put a reference to this repo._ **Thank you in advance...**

 ## Future Plans